ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The FIDO protocol supports several remote attestation protocols and a mechanism by which new ones can be registered and added.
 Remote attestation defined by RATS is thus a candidate for use in the FIDO protocol.

-Other biometric authentication protocols such as the Chinese IFAA standard and WeChat Pay as well as Google Pay make use of remote attestation in one form or another.

 Attester:

 : Every FIDO Authenticator contains an Attester.